dquinoneslopez/vehicles-app/README.md

 ## Overview

 The Vehicles App is a single-page application built with Angular 19, utilizing Angular Material for UI components, NgRx for state management, and Angular Router for navigation.
-This application allows users to view and manage a list of vehicles.

-## Features

-- **Home Page**: A landing page that introduces the application.
-- **Vehicle List**: Displays a list of vehicles with options to add, edit, or remove vehicles.
-- **State Management**: Utilizes NgRx for managing the application state efficiently.
-- **Responsive Design**: Built with Angular Material to ensure a responsive and user-friendly interface.
+This application provides comprehensive vehicle information using the NHTSA Vehicle API.

 ## Project Structure